m-kupiec/compendium-javascript/README.md

 }
 ```

-... it's recommended to be compatibile with the built-in Error object (having `name` and `message` properties); built-in error constructors (Error, SyntaxError, ReferenceError, TypeError, etc.) may be used (error `name` is then derived from the contructor name while error `message` is passed as an argument to the contructor):
+... it's recommended to be compatible with the built-in Error object (having `name` and `message` properties); built-in error constructors (Error, SyntaxError, ReferenceError, TypeError, etc.) may be used (error `name` is then derived from the constructor name while the error `message` is passed as an argument to the constructor):

 ```js
 try {